brandur/sorg/content/drafts/acid.md

 frequently, and your engineers will start to spend less time as engineers and more time as janitors.

-TODO: Picture of pillars in Berlin.
+!fig src="/assets/acid/pillars.jpg" caption="A grid of pillars at the Jewish Museum in Berlin.
+As consistently placed and built as you could ever want."

 ## Consistency (#consistency)